Burst-Statistics/burst/readme.txt

 * Fix: Dropdown in data archiving showing empty.
 * Fix: Missing slug for Really Simple SSL with suggested plugins block
 * Improvement: Skip a missing post in the posts array for the goals overview.
+* Fix: Goals could crash when no hits were recorded yet.
+This has been resolved.

 = 1.4.6.1 =
 * Fix: Build issue for our dashboard.